rayantag/PHousePreds/README.md

 ```
 Module not found: Error: Can't resolve '@fortawesome/react-fontawesome'
 ```
-or anything similar, run the following command:
+or any similar error relating to not being able to resolve `'@fortawesome/...'`, run the following command:
 ```
 npm i --save @fortawesome/react-fontawesome
 ```